In an extract from her new book, Marion McGarry looks at important Irish summer dates from days gone by.

 Red sky in morning: shepherds’ warning”

-This meant a pink (red) hued sunset heralded good weather the next day, whereas a pink skied dawn signified rain.
+This meant a pink (red) hued sunset heralded good weather the next day, whereas a pink-skied dawn signified rain.
 A ring around the moon indicated a coming storm.
-Swallows flying low was deemed a sign of rain.
+Swallows flying low were deemed a sign of rain.
 It was thought that seagulls flying inland signified storms.
-And when a cat ate grass it might be a sign of rain.
-Rain too was predicted when cattle lay down in the fields, or if they stood with their backs to the hedges.
+And when a cat ate grass, it might be a sign of rain.
+Rain, too, was predicted when cattle lay down in the fields or stood with their backs to the hedges.

 Garland Sunday

 July was known as the hungry month in Irish tradition.
-This lean period prior to the first harvest of potatoes occurred during the six weeks between Midsummer and July.
-It was also known as ‘the bitter six weeks’ when stocks of food were low.
-The previous year’s supply of potatoes was exhausted as was flour, oatmeal and other provisions.
+This lean period prior to the first potato harvest occurred over the six weeks between Midsummer and July.
+It was also known as ‘the bitter six weeks’ because food stocks were low.
+The previous year’s supply of potatoes was exhausted, as was flour, oatmeal, and other provisions.

 Love Irish history?
 Share your favorite stories with other history buffs in the IrishCentral History Facebook group.

-It seems our ancestors were permanently in hungry mode; when they were not waiting precariously for the harvest, they were fasting or forbidden to eat meat by the church.
+It seems our ancestors were permanently in hungry mode; when they were not waiting precariously for the harvest, they were fasting or forbidden by the church to eat meat.
 Thus, they were denied food in many ways throughout much of the year.
-Much of the rich, good food that was produced in the home was sold to others to bring money into the household, such as butter or eggs.
+Much of the rich, good food produced in the home was sold to others to bring money into the household, such as butter and eggs.
 People existed on very little in their diets: dull food and not much meat.
 So when a poor harvest occurred, or worse still, a famine, their health was in jeopardy.
 It was a hard, precarious existence.
 And there were many poor harvests and many famines – not just the Great Famine – that occurred throughout Irish history.
-But every summer an annual and expected hunger occurred as people awaited the harvest, Hungry July was thus a miserable time when people awaited the ripening of the potato and other crops.
+But every summer, an annual and expected hunger occurred as people awaited the harvest; Hungry July was thus a miserable time when people waited for the ripening of the potato and other crops.
 It would end with the celebration of the first of the harvest, on Garland Sunday and Lughnasa.

 But it was not all doom and gloom.
-The Irish calendar year was punctuated by feast days and seasonal markers that gave cause for celebrations and little festivities.
+The Irish calendar year was punctuated by feast days and seasonal markers that gave rise to celebrations and small festivities.
 People looked forward to ‘Hungry July’ coming to a close by celebrating what is commonly known today as Garland Sunday.
-Like most old Irish festivals, it has much older roots originating in the ancient festival of Lughnasa (named after the god, Lugh).
+Like most old Irish festivals, it has much older roots, dating back to the ancient festival of Lughnasa (named after the god Lugh).
 This is one of the four major seasonal festivals, along with Samhain, Imbolc, and Bealtaine.

 It traditionally occurs on August 1 (Lá Lughnasa), however, over the years, the celebrations moved to the final Sunday in July, to allow laborers a day off during the busy harvest season.
 It marked the beginning of autumn.

-There are very many names throughout the country given to this day: Reek Sunday, Sunday of the new potatoes, Lammas Sunday, Hill Sunday, Bilberry Sunday to name a few.
+There are many names throughout the country for this day: Reek Sunday, Sunday of the new potatoes, Lammas Sunday, Hill Sunday, Bilberry Sunday, to name a few.

 Today, it is an annual day of pilgrimage, most famous for the climb of Croagh Patrick, Co.
 Mayo, known as Ireland’s holiest mountain.
 It is where St Patrick is said to have spent 40 days and nights fasting, and to honor him, pilgrims ascend the mountain on this day, praying for special intentions or as an act of penance.
 Many of them climb barefoot, performing circuits of certain sites on the mountain before attending Mass in a church on the summit.